-SB 1167 is restrictive, anti-consumer legislation that would prevent informed consumer choice of an auto repair facility following an insured car crash.
+As well intentioned as these amendments might be, we still find SB 1167 to be a restrictive, anti-consumer legislation that would prevent informed consumer choice of an auto repair facility following an insured car crash.
 Not only is SB 1167 an unconstitutional restriction on truthful speech by auto insurers, it is bad policy because it would allow auto body shops to hide inadequate service and guarantees by keeping customers in the dark about their alternatives.